Which Transferable Credit Card Points Are Best?

 21

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
-The information and associated card details on this page for the Chase Freedom Flex℠ card has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
+The information and associated card details on this page for the Chase Freedom Flex℠ has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
-The offers for the Citi Custom Cash® Card, and Citi Rewards+® Card have expired.
+The offers for the Citi Custom Cash® Card, Citi Rewards+® Card, and Chase Sapphire Preferred® Card have expired.
 Learn more about the current offers here.

 The best way to maximize your credit card rewards for travel is to earn transferable points currencies.
 However, the value propositions and specifics of the currencies are constantly changing.
 Every so often I like to take a big-picture look at the state of transferable points currencies.